-Changyou's online game business offers to game players PC games, which are interactive online games that are accessed and played simultaneously by hundreds of thousands of game players through personal computers and require that local client-end game access software be installed on the computers used; mobile games, which are played on mobile devices and require an Internet connection; and Web games, which are online games that are played through a Web browser with no local game software installation requirements.
+Changyou's online game business offers to game players (a) PC games, which are interactive online games that are accessed and played simultaneously by hundreds of thousands of game players through personal computers and require that local client-end game access software be installed on the computers used; (b) mobile games, which are played on mobile devices and require an Internet connection; and (c) Web games, which are online games that are played through a Web browser with no local game software installation requirements.
 Web games became a relatively insignificant part of Changyou's online games business following the sale of 7Road's operating company Shenzhen 7Road in August 2015.
-Changyou's games are operated under the item-based revenue model, meaning game players can play the games for free, but can choose to pay for virtual items, which are non-physical items that game players can purchase and use within a game, such as gems, pets, fashion items, magic medicine, riding animals, hierograms, skill books and fireworks.
+All of Changyou's games are operated under the item-based revenue model, meaning game players can play the games for free, but can choose to pay for virtual items, which are non-physical items that game players can purchase and use within a game, such as gems, pets, fashion items, magic medicine, riding animals, hierograms, skill books and fireworks.
 Revenues derived from the operation of online games are classified as online game revenues in the Sohu Group's consolidated statements of comprehensive income.

 Changyou's flagship game is TLBB, a PC based client-end game.
-For the three months ended March 31, 2016, revenues from the PC game TLBB were \$55.5 million, accounting for approximately 54% of Changyou's online game revenues, approximately 43% of Changyou's total revenues and 14% of the Sohu Group's total revenues.
-For the three months ended March 31, 2015, revenues from the PC game TLBB were \$86.5 million, accounting for approximately 47% of Changyou's online game revenues, approximately 41% of Changyou's total revenues and approximately 19% of the Sohu Group's total revenues.
+For the three and nine months ended September 30, 2016, revenues from the PC game TLBB were \$56.0 million and \$162.9 million, respectively, accounting for approximately 57% and 54%, respectively, of Changyou's online game revenues, approximately 41% and 41%, respectively, of Changyou's total revenues and approximately 14% and 13%, respectively, of the Sohu Group's total revenues.
+For the three and nine months ended September 30, 2015, revenues from the PC game TLBB were \$77.8 million and \$244.9 million, respectively, accounting for approximately 51% and 48%, respectively, of Changyou's online game revenues, approximately 41% of Changyou's total revenues for both periods and approximately 15% and 17%, respectively, of the Sohu Group's total revenues.